ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  GPS

 After connecting to MP, verify that your GPS is recognized and you eventually get a satellite fix.
 Number of sats and HDOP are shown in the Flight Data tab of MP.
-If no gps is detected, you will see a message in the HUD display stating "No GPS".
+If no gps is detected, you will continue to see a message in the HUD display stating "No GPS".
+If it detects it, it will initially show "GPS: No Fix" until it obtains a lock.

 That means you have hardware debug to do!

 Possible issues: